 This is an example of an “Architectural Shingle” also known as a “Laminate Shingle”.
 It is constructed of a base layer with a cut-out layer laminated to the base layer to provide a dimensional appearance.
 When installed the overall look has a random pattern in an attempt to mimic the look of a cedar shingle type roof.

 This is an example of a “Designer Shingle”.
 These are generally high end super thick and durable shingles.
-Most carry a UL Class 4 impact rating (IR) recognized as the highest standard against hail damage resistance.
+Most carry a UL Class 4 impact rating (IR) recognized as the highest standard against hail damage resistance for asphalt shingles.